 STAT3 is a protein that binds to DNA and increases gene expression.

-Scientists believe that STAT3 is essential for the production of the TH17 cells, so if you reduce this protein, Th17 cells inevitably decline (R).
+Scientists believe that STAT3 is essential for the production of the TH17 cells.
+Theoretically, reducing this protein is supposed to lower Th17 cells .

-Increased mTOR promotes Th1 and Th17 immunity, leading to increased intestinal inflammation (R), among other issues.
+Increased mTOR may increase Th1 and Th17, hypothetically leading to increased intestinal inflammation .

-Technical: mTOR increases glycolysis, which is what allow Th17 cells to proliferate.
-This works through HIF1α.
+Technical: mTOR increases glycolysis, which allows Th17 cells to proliferate.
+This might work through HIF1α.
 Blocking glycolysis inhibited Th17 development while promoting Treg cell generation.
-(R)
+Human data are lacking .